materials-discovery/data-campaign-2122/zenodo.org_TeamRoom2.md

 }

 * what is the license of the platofrm it self? of the data on it?
+  * Users must specify a license for all publicly available files.
+Licenses for closed access files may be specified in the description field.

  ### Description:
 > Please give an overview summary of the repository which you can present to the class.